 Navy Capt.
 (Dr.) Scott W. Pyne

-Pyne was commissioned through the Health Professions Scholarship Program in 1988.
-He holds a Bachelor of Science from Muhlenberg College in Allentown, Pennsylvania, and a Doctorate of Medicine from Temple University School of Medicine in Philadelphia.
+As division chief, CAPT Pyne oversees all key activities of DVBIC.
+Also, he manages the Military Health System TBI Pathway of Care.
+He holds a Bachelor of Science from Muhlenberg College in Allentown, Pennsylvania, and a doctorate of medicine from Temple University School of Medicine in Philadelphia.
 He completed his family medicine internship and residency at the Naval Hospital Jacksonville, Florida, and a fellowship in primary care sports medicine in San Diego.

-Pyne was assigned to Naval Health Clinic Annapolis, Maryland, from June 2003 through July 2009, and served as director of health services and branch clinics; chairman of the executive committee of the medical staff; and as the head team physician for U.S. Naval Academy athletics.
-He deployed to the Expeditionary Medical Facility Kuwait in July and was the director of branch clinics until February 2008.
-He completed a staff tour serving in the office of the Medical Inspector General for the Bureau of Medicine and Surgery from August 2009 until July 2012.
-He returned to the Naval Health Clinic Annapolis in August 2012 and served as the Naval Academy admissions medical officer, concussion clinic coordinator, physician for varsity football and rugby teams, and as a clinical staff physician.
+In July 1999, CAPT Pyne was assigned to the Naval Health Clinic Quantico, Virginia, and from June 2003 until July 2009, he was assigned to Naval Health Clinic Annapolis, Maryland.
+In July of 2009, he deployed to the Expeditionary Medical Facility Kuwait.
+Following a three-year interlude in the office of the Medical Inspector General for the Bureau of Medicine and Surgery, he returned to the Naval Health Clinic Annapolis in August 2012.
+There, he served as the Naval Academy admissions medical officer, concussion clinic coordinator, physician for varsity football and rugby teams, and as a clinical staff physician.